ThinkUniform/uniformcss.com/README.md

 ## Introduction

-This respository houses the official documentation site for [Uniform CSS](https://github.com/ThinkUniform/uniformcss), a fully configurable utility-first CSS framework built for Sass projects.
+This respository houses the official documentation site for [Uniform CSS](https://github.com/ThinkUniform/uniformcss), a fully configurable utility class generator and CSS framework built for Sass projects.
 To see documentation, visit [uniformcss.com](https://uniformcss.com/)

 * :rocket: Learn everything you need to know to install, customize, and get started with Uniform CSS
 * :clipboard: Quickly find any utility you're looking for with an alphabetically ordered API reference